lysenkolipa/agataBlielen/README.md

 ## Getting Started
 Before installing project you should make sure that the packages are installed.

-* Make sure that NODE and NPM version is installed.
+* Make sure that NODE and NPM are installed.

     > node -v (v8.9.0)
     > npm -v (v5.5.1)